joutwate/springcrypto-example/README.md

     @Convert(converter = EncryptionAttributeConverter.class)
     private String email;
 ```
-This indicates that the `EncryptionAttributeConverter` class to be called any time those attributes are read or written
+This indicates that the `EncryptionAttributeConverter` class should be called any time those attributes are read or written
 via JPA.

 If we create a new `PersonalInfo` instance as mentioned in the quick start guide you would see something like the